vinceskahan/reisner-template/README.md

 #### Changelog

 2024:
-* v0.03 - landscape mode to support traditional scoring
+* v0.03 - landscape mode to support traditional scoring,
-          no tracking of pitch counts any more added QR code to point to this repo
+          no tracking of pitch counts any more, added QR code to point to this repo,
           'not' derived from Reisner template

 2023: